Quest Academy (Palatine, Illinois): Extracurricular activities

-Quest Academy's middle school athletic teams include boys' and girls' cross country, basketball, soccer, volleyball, and track.
+Quest Academy's middle school athletic program include boys' and girls' basketball and track teams.

-The student council program is called the Knight Program.
-To become a knight, students must be courteous and follow twelve specified character traits while also doing a "knight" project.
-School-wide "pageant" assemblies are held where new knights and "squires" are recognized.
-To be a knight or squire, you must demonstrate the character traits.
+The character education program is called The Knights Program.
+To become a Knight, students must be courteous and follow eight specified character traits while also doing a "Knight" project.
+School-wide "Pageant" assemblies are held where new Knights and "Squires" are recognized.
+To be a Knight or Squire, you must demonstrate the character traits.
+All students start as "Pages."